Adopting AI Without Adopting Tech Debt (April 2026)

 - Larger ownership per engineer

-With empowered individuals and small teams, it becomes more important to have clear boundaries around systems to maximize autonomy & speed with decentralization.
-If Amazon made the switch to a Service Oriented Architecture at 7,000 employees, that number is much, much lower today.
+With empowered individuals and small teams, clear boundaries around systems matter more than ever to maximize autonomy and speed.
+If Amazon made the switch to a Service Oriented Architecture at 7,000 employees, that number is much lower today.

 Additional tactics to keep people coordinated with AI:

-- Agentic access to your ticketing and other SDLC systems via MCP
+- Agentic access to ticketing and SDLC systems via MCP (Linear, Jira, and GitHub all have MCP servers now)

 - Clear product processes around specs, reviews, and launches